-The following work and travel New Zealand article is a guest post by Garrett Galvan
+The following work and travel New Zealand article is authored by Garrett Galvan

 Taking advantage of a working holiday opens up a range of opportunities in countries all over the world.